-Find the nearest CROUS restaurant and cafeteria in Paris here.
+Find the opening hours of the nearest CROUS restaurant in the Yvelines and Essone here.

-Find the nearest CROUS restaurant and cafeteria in the Yvelines and Essonnes departments here.
+Find the opening hours of the nearest CROUS restaurant in Paris here.

 The French eat generally three times a day: breakfast in the morning, lunch between 12 p.m. and 1:30 p.m., and dinner between 8 p.m. and 10 p.m.
-Lunch and dinner are proper meals.
 Outside these set meals, you can have a snack in most restaurants and brasseries.
 “Service continu” indicates that the restaurant has a continuous all-day service for lunch and dinner.

 Most bars and cafés are open between 6:30 a.m. and 10 p.m., some stay open until 2 a.m. if they have been granted a permission.